CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 3: Manage Azure Blob storage.md

 #### Upload a blob to Azure Storage:

 1. After you've created a container, you can upload blobs by running the following commands.
-In the third command Replace storage account name(including the <>) with the name of the storage account name you copied into notepad in the earlier steps and then run the command and after the command is run you will see similar outputs as shown in image :
+In the third command replace storage account name(including the <>) with the name of the storage account name you copied into notepad in the earlier steps and then run the command and after the command is run you will see similar outputs as shown in image :

      ```
         git clone https://github.com/MicrosoftDocs/mslearn-explore-non-relational-data-stores-azure.git lab